open-genes/.github/profile/README.md

 - [Integration with your applications](https://github.com/open-genes/.github/wiki/Integration-with-your-applications)

 ## 🌈 Become a volunteer
-To get started, please take a few minutes to read the [Contribution guidelines](https://github.com/open-genes/.github/wiki/Contributing-guide).
+To get started, please take a few minutes to read the [Contributing guidelines](https://github.com/open-genes/.github/wiki/Contributing-guide).
 These guidelines will provide you with important information about how to get involved in the project.

 ## Tech stack